Traffic Router Administration¶

 Rolling Zone Signing Keys¶

-Traffic Router log files are in
+Traffic Router log files can be found under

-/opt/tomcat/logs.
+/opt/tomcat/logs/catalinadate.out.
 Application related logging is in

 /opt/traffic_router/var/log/traffic_router.log, while access logs are written to